AJCrowley/mpv-synth/README.md

 Contrast that with how media playback works on your phone.
 You open a file — it plays.
 When it's done, it's done.
 It remembers your position.
 It just gets out of the way.
 There's no application to wrangle.
 It feels like a feature of the operating system rather than a third-party tool bolted on top of it.

 That's the experience mpv-synth is built to deliver on Windows.

 ---

+## What mpv-synth is

+**mpv-synth turns video playback into a native OS-level experience.**

+Open a file → it plays → it closes when done.

+No UI clutter.
+No library management.
+No friction.

+---

+## What you get

+- Works instantly — no manual setup
+- Automatically updates mpv, scripts, and tools
+- Seamless episode playback (auto-next)
+- Remembers where you left off
+- Advanced video features (HDR, interpolation) — optional
+- Filmstrip timeline with previews
+- Stream videos directly from your browser

+---

+## Zero maintenance

+mpv-synth keeps itself up to date.

+Press `U` at any time and it updates:
+- mpv
+- ffmpeg
+- yt-dlp
+- scripts and plugins

+No manual downloads.
+No version mismatches.
+No breakage.

+---

+## Who this is for

+- You use mpv but hate maintaining it
+- You want a clean, minimal playback experience
+- You watch series and want seamless episode playback
+- You want advanced features without manual setup

+---

+## Quick Start (30 seconds)

+1. Download and extract the latest release into your Program Files
+2. Run `INSTALL.BAT`
+3. Double-click any video

+Done.

+---